 Again, the Euskotren is slower, but the journey is more scenic.

 Spanish web developers find it impossible to put sites in three languages.
-Which means that because of the regional nationalism of the Basques, the website has to be in Basque and Spanish, not in English.
-But timetables are fairly self-explanatory: check out the Euskotren timetables.
+Which means that because of the regional nationalism of the Basques, so the website has to be in Basque and Spanish, not in English, but timetables are fairly self-explanatory.
+Check out the Euskotren timetables.
 The route from San Sebastian to Irun/Hendaye is hidden in the Hendaia-Lasarte route.